oauth-wg/draft-ietf-oauth-attestation-based-client-auth/draft-ietf-oauth-attestation-based-client-auth.md

   "htm": "POST",
   "htu": "https://as.example.com/token",
   "iat": 1700000000,
-  "jti": "7c20c3e2-0f52-4f74-81a5-5c7b83a7a1f9"
+  "jti": "7c20c3e2-0f52-4f74-81a5-5c7b83a7a1f9",
+  "nonce": "eyJ7S_zG.eyJH0-Z.HX4w-7v"
 }
 ~~~

 Note that additional claims may be present in the DPoP proof depending on the context, as required by {{RFC9449}}.
+The `nonce` claim is present when the server provides DPoP nonces, either through the means defined in {{RFC9449}} or through the challenge endpoint (see [](#challenge-endpoint)).

 # Challenges {#challenges}